 – Coherence – correspondence between information, aims of valuation and results achieved;

-– Reliability – objectivity of data, discretion on the part of the expert performing valuation being limited as much as possible.
+– Reliability – objectivity of data, discretion on the part of the expert performing valuation being limited as much as possible.10 July 2015

 New Article 182 of the Bankruptcy Act speeds things up but reduces confidentiality